contactandyc/another-c-library/2_timing.md

 }
 ```

-A quick note on using parenthesis.
-I strongly believe in making code easier to read.
-Technically, I could have skipped the parenthesis without harm due to order of operations, but the code becomes easier to read by adding the parenthesis.
+A quick note on using parenthesis:  I strongly believe in making code easier to read.
+Technically, I could have skipped the parenthesis without harm due to the order of operations, but the code becomes simpler to read by adding the parenthesis.

-Reversing a string takes an extremely small amount of time.
-It's so small that in order to accurately measure it, you need to repeat the test a million times to make a good measurement.
-In each loop, the strcpy resets s such that it has a copy of the ith argument so that it can be reversed.
-The time that the process takes is test_t2 - test_t1.
+Reversing a string takes a minimal amount of time.
+It is so small that in order to accurately measure it, you need to repeat the test a million times to make a good step.
+In each loop, the `strcpy` resets s such that it has a copy of the ith argument so that it can be reversed.
+The time that the process takes is `test_t2 - test_t1`.
 ```c
 int repeat_test = 1000000;
 ...